eclipse-ee4j/management-api/CONTRIBUTING.md

-# Contributing to Eclipse Project for Stable Jakarta EE APIs
+# Contributing to Jakarta Stable APIs

 Thanks for your interest in this project.